-The Foundation Phase Profile ('the profile') has been developed to support assessment of children's learning and development throughout their time in the Foundation Phase, from entry through to the end of the Foundation Phase.
+The Foundation Phase Profile ('the profile') has been developed to support assessment of children's learning and development throughout their time in the Foundation Phase, from entry through to the end of the Foundation Phase (Year 2).
 Through the use of observations and formative assessments, the profile supports practitioners to provide a developmentally appropriate holistic curriculum for all children.
-The profile contains detailed skill ladders in four of the Foundation Phase Areas of Learning that support consistent judgements against the associated Foundation Phase outcomes.